MDU-C2/TRIDENT-2021/README.md

 # TRIDENT-2021
-An extention of the original NAIAD project where an autonomous platform is made for assiting with location detection to the Naiad.
+An extention of the original NAIAD project where an autonomous platform is made for assiting with location data to the Naiad.
 ![Make this a cool image of the NAIAD](https://i0.wp.com/robotnyheter.se/wp-content/uploads/2013/12/Naiad_AUV_robot_open.jpg?resize=900%2C429&ssl=1)